Live Your Life Be Free

-Live Your Life Be Free is the fourth studio album by American singer Belinda Carlisle, released in 1991 by MCA Records in the United States and Virgin Records in the UK.
-This was the first of Carlisle's albums not to chart in the United States and the last album of hers to produce a U.S. Billboard Hot 100 single ("Do You Feel Like I Feel?", number 73).
+Live Your Life Be Free is the fourth studio album by American singer Belinda Carlisle, released in 1991 by MCA Records in the United States and Virgin Records in the United Kingdom.
+This was the first of Carlisle's albums not to appear on the US Billboard charts (although it did chart on the rival Cash Box charts).
+The album was also the last of hers to produce a US Billboard Hot 100 single ("Do You Feel Like I Feel?", number 73).
 The album fared better in the UK, where it peaked at number seven.